Top 80 Frontend Interview Questions and Answers

 Front End Developer Interview Questions for Freshers

-• Meta tags are those tags which go inside the Head tag of the HTML page
+• Meta tags are those tags that go inside the Head tag of the HTML page

-• Meta tags consist of character encoding, title, or even description.
+• Meta tags consist of character encoding, title, and even description

 Some of the basic elements of design are

-• Line - a line mark made with any pen or brush or even any edge created when two shape meets
+• Line: a line mark made with any pen or brush, or even any edge created when two shapes meet

-• Size - it is the area occupied by one shape with the other
+• Size: it is the area occupied by one shape with respect to another

-• Color - The light reflected from the objects.
-The three characteristics of color are hue, value, and the intensity.
+• Color: The light reflected from the objects.
+The three characteristics of color are hue, value, and intensity

-Load balancing is distribution of all the incoming network traffic all across the backend servers.
+Load balancing is the distribution of all the incoming network traffic across the backend servers.

 5. What is scope in JavaScript?

-In JavaScript every function has its own scope.
-It is basically a collection of rules for how variables are accessed and variables itself.
+In JavaScript, every function has its scope.
+It is basically a collection of rules for how variables are accessed and variables themselves.

 6. How are JavaScript and jQuery different?

-JQuery is a library built with the JavaScript language, and JavaScript is the language itself.
+jQuery is a library built with JavaScript, and JavaScript is the language itself.

 7. What is Content Security Policy?

-Content security Policy also known as CSP, is a header in HTML which lets the soite operators gain the whole control over the resources which are loading on the site.
+Content Security Policy, also known as CSP, is a header in HTML that lets the site operators gain full control over the resources that are loading on the site.

 8. What is Cross-Site Scripting (XSS)?

-XSS, Cross-Site Scripting is an attack which takes place when any attacker uses a web application to send any malicious code, in the form of browser side script, to another user.
+XSS, Cross-Site Scripting, is an attack that takes place when an attacker uses a web application to send malicious code, in the form of browser-side script, to another user.

-User-centered designs are those designs the designer solely focuses on which are according to the needs of users and them in every phase of designing.
+User-centered designs are those designs that the designer solely focuses on, which are according to the needs of users and them in every phase of designing.

 10. What is callback hell?

-JavaScript which uses callbacks and is hard to get the right intuitively.
-The callbacks which are stacked in the form of pyramid structure.
+JavaScript, which uses callbacks and is hard to get the right intuition.
+The callbacks are stacked in the form of a pyramid structure.

 The word Polymorphism means having many different forms.
-If we talk in object-oriented form, polymorphism refers to one interface, multiple functions.
+In an object-oriented context, polymorphism refers to a single interface with multiple functions.

 12. What is Strict Mode?

-A new feature of ECMAScript 5 is Strict mode which lets you place a function, or a program in a “strict” context of operating.
+A new feature of ECMAScript 5 is Strict mode, which lets you place a function, or a program, in a “strict” context of operation.

 13. What is meant by the KISS principle?

-KISS, a backronym of “Keep it simple, stupid”.
-Which was the principal design in the US Navy in 1960.
-The KISS principle states that the simpler the system the better it works.
+KISS, a backronym of “Keep it simple, stupid” was the principal design in the US Navy in 1960.
+The KISS principle states that the simpler the system, the better it works.

 14. What does SOLID stand for?